-- Any history of fistula limited to the pelvis that requires re-evaluation or is suspected to have recurred. - For patients with recurrent fistula-in-ano or perianal Crohn's disease - Abnormal fluid collection seen on prior imaging that needs follow-up evaluation and is limited to the pelvis-
+- Any known infection that is clinically suspected to have created an abscess in the pelvis and preliminary imaging has been performed or is contraindicated - Any history of fistula limited to the pelvis that requires re-evaluation or is suspected to have recurred - For patients with recurrent fistula-in-ano or perianal Crohn's disease - Abnormal fluid collection seen on prior imaging that needs follow-up evaluation and is limited to the pelvis

-For evaluation of suspected inflammatory bowel disease or follow-up (includes MR enterography and can also approve Abdomen MRI/MRE):
+For evaluation of suspected inflammatory bowel disease or follow-up (includes MR enterography and can also approve Abdomen MRI/MRE)

-- For suspected inflammatory bowel disease (Crohn's disease or ulcerative colitis) with abdominal pain AND, AND one of the following (ACR, 2019; Arif-Tiwari, 2019; Lichtenstein, 2018): - o Cehronic diarrhea diarrhea, - or Bbloody diarrhea, AND fatigue, or when there is a - Hhigh clinical suspicion after complete work up including physical exam, labs, endoscopy with biopsy (ACR, 2019; Arif-Tiwari, 2019; Lichtenstein, 2018; Rubin, 2019). - For ulcerative colitis that is suspected clinically, however abdominal symptoms (e.g., abdominal pain, diarrhea, or hematochezia) are not explained by endoscopy (Rubin, 2019) - For MR enterography (MRE) if CT or MRI of the abdomen and pelvis are inconclusive. - • - Known inflammatory bowel disease (Crohn's or ulcerative colitis) with recurrence or worsening signs/symptoms (e.g., abdominal pain, diarrhea, or hematochezia) (e.g., abdominal pain, diarrhea, or hematochezia) requiring re-evaluation, or for monitoring therapy (ACR, 2019)
+- For suspected inflammatory bowel disease (Crohn's disease or ulcerative colitis) with abdominal pain AND one of the following17-19 (ACR, 2019; Arif-Tiwari, 2019; Lichtenstein, 2018): - o Chronic diarrhea - Bloody diarrhea - High clinical suspicion after complete work-up including physical exam, labs, endoscopy with biopsy17-20 (ACR, 2019; Arif-Tiwari, 2019; Lichtenstein, 2018; Rubin, 2019)

-For suspected or known hernia:
+- For MR enterography (MRE) if CT or MRI of the abdomen and pelvis are inconclusive - Known inflammatory bowel disease (Crohn's or ulcerative colitis) with signs/symptoms (e.g., abdominal pain, diarrhea, or hematochezia) requiring re-evaluation, or for monitoring therapy17 (ACR, 2019)

-- For pelvic pain due to a suspected occult, spigelian, or incisional hernia when p-physical exam or and prior imaging are non-diagnostic or equivocal or if requested as a preoperative study - Suspected athletic pubalgia (sports hernia) in a patient with persistent groin pain that occurs with exertion, who has not responded to conservative treatment for four weeks, when other imaging is inconclusive (Lee, 2017; Paksoy, 2016). - For confirming diagnosis of a recurrent hernia when ultrasound is negative or nondiagnostic - Hernia with suspected complications (e.g., bowel obstruction or strangulation, or non-reducible) based on symptoms (e.g., diarrhea, hematochezia, vomiting, severe pain, or guarding), physical exam (guarding, rebound)- or prior imaging (Halligan, 2018).
-For hernia with suspected complications (e.g., Bowel obstruction or strangulation or non-reducible) based on symptoms (e.g. diarrhea, hematochezia, vomiting, severe pain, or guarding)
+For suspected or known or known hernia

-- -Suspected athletic pubalgia (sports hernia) in a patient with persistent groin pain that occurs with exertion, who has not responded to conservative treatment for four weeks, when other imaging is inconclusive (Lee, 2017; Paksoy, 2016). - •
+- For pelvic pain due to a suspected occult, spigelian, or incisional hernia when physical exam and prior imaging (ultrasound AND CT) isare non-diagnostic or equivocal21-24 (33-36) and limited to the pelvis when physical exam and prior imaging are non-diagnostic or equivocal or if requested as a preoperative study - For confirming diagnosis of a recurrent hernia when ultrasound is negative or nondiagnostic - Hernia with suspected complications, such as strangulation or incarceration, (e.g., bowel obstruction or strangulation, or non-reducible) based on symptoms (e.g., diarrhea, hematochezia, vomiting, severe pain, or guarding), based on physical exam (guarding, rebound) or prior imaging25 (CT preferred) (Halligan, 2018). - Suspected athletic pubalgia (sports hernia) in a patient with persistent groin pain that occurs with exertion, who has not responded to conservative treatment for four weeks, when other imaging is inconclusive^{26, 27} (Lee, 2017; Paksoy, 2016).

-Indications for Musculoskeletal Pelvic MRI:
+Indications for Musculoskeletal Pelvic MRI